xrootms/Automating-EC2-Start-Stop-with-Lambda-/README.md

 ## ⚙️ Steps to Set Up

-### 1. Create an EC2 Instance
+### 1. Provisioned an EC2 Instance
 Launch an EC2 instance you want to manage automatically.
 Tag it appropriately (e.g., `AutoStop = true`) so the Lambda can identify it.

-### 2. Create an IAM Role for Lambda
+### 2. Configure IAM Role & Policies.
+Create Policy with existing Policy with the below policy.
-Attach the following policy to your Lambda role:
+Create Role and Attach the following policy to your role:

 ```json
 {